balaji-ml-eng/balaji-ml-eng/README.md

 #### 💡 What drives me

-> I started with a simple question: *"Can a machine hear and understand like a human?"* That curiosity led me from speech recognition to building full-stack AI systems that work across images, video, audio, and 3D data.
+> I started with a simple question: *"Can a machine hear and understand like a human?"* That curiosity led me from speech recognition to building full-stack AI systems that work across **images, video, audio, and 3D data**.
+When I say **multimodal**, I mean it — I don't just specialize in one domain.
+I work across **computer vision, speech processing, LiDAR point clouds, geospatial analysis, and generative AI**.
+Each area is a different puzzle, and I love solving all of them.
 Every project I build tries to bridge the gap between raw data and real intelligence.

 </div>